-SAO PAULO - Brazilian mining company Vale said on Wednesday that it would pay $3.8 billion to buy Bunge Ltd's fertilizer assets in Brazil, as global demand for potash is boosted by growing food consumption.
+SAO PAULO - Brazilian mining company Vale said on Wednesday that it would pay $3.8 billion to take over Bunge Ltd's fertilizer assets in Brazil, as global demand for potash is boosted by growing food consumption.

-Vale will acquire Bunge Participacoes e Investimentos SA (BPI), which owns phosphate rock mines and phosphate assets and a direct and indirect stake of 42.3 percent in the capital of Fosfertil, a leading Brazilian fertilizer company.
+Vale will acquire Bunge Participacoes e Investimentos SA, which owns phosphate rock mines and phosphates assets and a direct and indirect stake of 42.3 percent in the capital of Fosfertil, a leading fertilizer company.

-The deal, which does not include any of U.S.-based Bunge's Brazilian retail or distribution business, marks Vale's biggest acquisition since its $18.2 billion takeover of Canada's Inco in 2006, as it sought to expand into nickel production.
+The deal, which does not include any retail or distribution business, marks Vale's biggest acquisition since its $18.2 billion takeover of Canada's Inco in 2006 as it sought to expand into nickel production.

 Vale said in a securities filing that it was paying $1.65 billion for BPI's phosphate rock and phosphates assets, and the remaining $2.15 billion for the shares of Fosfertil held directly and indirectly by BPI.

-It will launch a mandatory offer to buy out the common shares held by the minority shareholders of Fosfertil, which may cost Vale as much as $3 billion according to analysts' forecasts.
+Vale will launch a mandatory offer to buy out the common shares held by the minority shareholders of Fosfertil.

 This transaction is instrumental to the consolidation of Vale's strategy on focusing on Brazil as the main market for its production of phosphates, given the potential of the acquired mines as well as the growth associated with our projects around the world, Vale Chief Executive Roger Agnelli said.

-BPI is Brazil's No. 2 producer of phosphate fertilizers.
-It has two phosphate rock mines, in Minas Gerais and Sao Paulo states, which produced 1.6 million tonnes in 2008, and four processing plants for the production of fertilizers.
+BPI is Brazil's No. 2 producer of phosphates fertilizers.
+It has two phosphate rock mines, in Minas Gerais and Sao Paulo states, which produced 1.6 million tonnes of phosphate rock in 2008, and four processing plants for the production of phosphates fertilizers.

-Vale, which sold a stake in Fosfertil to Bunge for $84 million in 2003, said the technology it can use to extract potash and other minerals for fertilizers is similar to the technology it employs to mine iron ore.
+The company, which sold a stake in Fosfertil to Bunge for $84 million in 2003, said the technology it can used to extract potash and other minerals for fertilizers is similar to the technology it employs to mine iron ore.

-(By Inae Riveras; Additional reporting by Elzio Barreto in Sao Paulo; Editing by John Wallace and Tim Dobbyn)
+(Reporting by Inae Riveras; Additional reporting by Elzio Barreto; editing by John Wallace)